 By the time they enter primary school, nearly one-third of all the world’s children are already far behind where they should be in terms of cognitive and social development, due to lack of health and education services during the first years of life.
-The current USAID Education Strategy does not address the pre-primary years.
-BEC recommends that the next Education Strategy include early childhood education (ages 0–8), so that children are better prepared for subsequent learning.
+The U.S. Government has pledged to prioritize ECE, as stated in the 2019-2023 U.S. Government Strategy on International Basic Education.
+BEC seeks to support USAID in the implementation of high-quality early childhood education programs, so that all children have the chance to learn.

-The following best-practices and policy recommendations were collaboratively written by BEC's 2016-2017 Early Childhood Education working group.
-Download here.
+The following best-practices and policy recommendations were collaboratively written by BEC's 2019 Early Childhood Education working group.

 ECONOMIC AND LASTING IMPACT OF EARLY EDUCATION

 Countries will only be successful on their road to economic growth and self-reliance when their youngest children start strong.
 A 2016 series in The Lancet presented compelling evidence about the impact of early intervention, its higher scale impact on the economy, and the epigenetic far-reaching effects (Richter, et al., 2016).
 Research shows that for every dollar spent on quality preschool programs there could be an additional return of up to 10 cents every year throughout the life of a child (Heckman, J. et al., 2019).
 Attending pre-primary education increases the number of years of schooling, which in turn increases adult employment and lifelong earnings (Nores & Barnett, 2010).
 It is clear that the cost of failure to provide accessible and quality early childhood services is several times higher than the cost of effective interventions.

 COORDINATED EARLY INTERVENTIONS ACROSS SECTORS